Chico and the Man: Conception

-Comedians Cheech Marin and Tommy Chong (better known as the comedic duo Cheech & Chong) have stated that series creator James Komack followed the comedians on tour for three months; Chong wrote in his 2009 book Cheech & Chong: The Unauthorized Autobiography that Komack based the show on Cheech and Chong skits titled "The Old Man in the Park" and "Pedro and Man" and had acknowledged that fact to Chong after the television series' release.
+The series was created by James Komack who produced other successful TV shows such as The Courtship of Eddie's Father and Welcome Back, Kotter.
+Comedians Cheech Marin and Tommy Chong (better known as the comedic duo Cheech & Chong) have stated that Komack followed the comedians on tour for three months; Chong wrote in his 2009 book Cheech & Chong: The Unauthorized Autobiography that Komack based the show on Cheech and Chong skits titled "The Old Man in the Park" and "Pedro and Man" and had acknowledged that fact to Chong after the television series' release.
 Cheech and Chong have both stated that Komack had originally approached them to star in the show, but they turned down the offer, preferring to stick to films.

 Komack told the Associated Press that he first tried working with Cheech and Chong on a show about a Chicano and a Nisei.
 Komack said he decided to make the show about a young Chicano and a "seventh-generation WASP" after he and the comedy team "couldn't get it together".

-The show was created by James Komack, who produced other successful TV shows such as The Courtship of Eddie's Father and Welcome Back, Kotter.
 NBC suggested someone like Jack Albertson as Ed/"The Man", and Komack approached him.
 Though not impressed with the pilot script, Albertson agreed on the trust of Komack's reputation.
 Freddie Prinze was discovered by Komack who received a recommendation from a friend who saw Prinze's appearance on The Tonight Show Starring Johnny Carson in December 1973.
 Komack thought he would be perfect for the role of Chico Rodriguez.
 Though initially rejected by NBC executives, he stood out against two other finalists in testing.